SEO Job Description – Salary, Skills, Titles and Duties Explained in Simple Words

 - Detect potential violations of SEO that can incur a penalty.

-- Check the quality and amount of linking from other websites back to their client.
+- Check the quality and amount of links from other websites back to their client.

 - Check metrics and tweak the strategy by using big data.